Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Additional experimental results

 \subsection{Stationary image classification}

 In this section we report more results on stationary classification experiments.

-In \cref{fig:fmnist-st-nll} we plot the NLL on static fasion MNIST using an MLP with 2 layers with 500 hidden units each, with $648,010$ parameters.
+In \cref{fig:fmnist-st-nll} we plot the plugin NLL on static fasion MNIST using an MLP with 2 layers with 500 hidden units each, with $648,010$ parameters.
 The trends are similar to the misclassification rate in \cref{fig:fmnist-st-clf-miscl}.

+In \cref{fig:fmnist-st-clf-nlpd} we plot the NLPD results using the linearized likelihood and deterministic probit trick discussed in \cref{appx:predict-obs}.
+We see that in general NLPD outperforms the plugin NLL.
+Furthermore, the posterior from LOFI outperforms the posterior from the (diagonal) Laplace approximation.

 Next we use a CNN, specifically a LeNet-style architecture with 3 hidden layers and 421,641 parameters.
 The results are shown in \cref{fig:fmnist-st-cnn}.
-The trend for \lofi are similar to the MLP case; however we see that ADAM does much worse in terms of NLL when applied to the CNN, perhaps because of hyper-parameter tuning issues.
+The trends are similar to the MLP case, except the gaps in performance among the methods are narrower.

 In \cref{tab:inflation-ablation} we summarize the effects of changing the rank of \lofi, and of different kinds of inflation (discussed in \cref{sec:inflation}), and of switching from diagonal to spherical covariance (discussed in \cref{sec:spherical}) on the static fashion-MNIST dataset (using the CNN model) after 500 training examples.
 Not surprisingly, higher rank improves the results, as does using a diagonal approximation.
 However, inflation seems to have a negligible effect.
 In \cref{fig:fmnist-st-cnn-vs-rank}, we visualize these differences as a function of sample size.